 The Device Attestation Becomes the Trust Layer

-Device attestation promises a quieter web with fewer CAPTCHAs, less fraud, and better bot defense.
+Device attestation promises a quieter web with fewer CAPTCHAs, less fraud, and stronger bot defense.
 It can also make platform-certified hardware the hidden passport for ordinary access.

 From Puzzle to Proof